“Healthy eating is SO expensive. I can’t afford it!”

 My mission is to transform the way you think about food.

 One thing I’ve learned along my health journey is that cooking at home is the best way to save money and enjoy good, wholesome food.
 And I’ve learned, if you use your blue cash everyday card at the grocery store, you can earn rewards!
 These rewards can then be redeemed for almost anything you like, so it’s basically giving you some money back!
 It seems like a win-win situation to me.
+If you’re grocery shopping online, you can also check over here to see if there are any savings to be had with places you shop at, such as Sam’s place.

 Over the past year, I’ve come across two FREE resources that I’ve shared at several nutrition workshops.
 Use them for yourself and your family (and share them with your friends!) to make it easier than ever to eat fresh, whole, unprocessed food and prepare simple meals that are affordable and tasty.